 This is the time of year when many of us are thinking a lot about gratitude.
 We gather together with family and friends and we give thanks for all of the blessings in our lives.
 Do you include your partner among that which you are grateful?

 It's not always easy to feel genuine appreciation for your mate.
 After all, he might leave the toilet seat up.
 She may nag at you to fix the leaky faucet.
 He could habitually leave out key details of his day.
 She could make decisions for you.
-4 Ways to Turn Your Ho-Hum Relationship into Phenomenal
+4 Ways To Turn Your Ho-Hum Relationship Into A PHENOMENAL One

 We all have personality quirks and habits.
 Some of these are endearing and easy to love while others are downright irritating, sometimes even repulsive or upsetting.
 What tends to happen in a love relationship or marriage is that, initially, we mainly see the aspects in the other person that we find attractive, alluring, funny and charming.

 Over time, those endearing aspects can become tiresome.
 The very things that initially drew us to the other person may start to feel unbearable.
 This isn't the way it has to be.
 In fact, the more genuine gratitude you can cultivate for your partner, the happier you will be, individually and as a couple.
 6 Tips For A More Compassionate Relationship

 You cannot force yourself to appreciate your partner.
 You can't put a fake smile on your face and tell him or her that you are grateful when that's not how you truly feel.
 What you can do is to acknowledge how you feel, what you want, and encourage yourself to open up to feeling gratitude.

 If we asked you to list off your partner's most annoying habits, we bet that you'd pretty quickly be able to rattle off a decent-sized list.
 If we asked you to come up with some positive attributes of your partner, you may or may not be able to come up with examples as rapidly.